InternetSocietyManitobaChapter/JupyterNotebook_NorthEndConnect/README.md

 Ensuring meaningful connectivity in these communities which is defined as better quality internet connection requires understanding where they are at in terms of internet access quality and any associated factors that might contribute to the present state.
 Furthermore, an understanding of currently available data can help in designing actionable steps that can be recommended to policy makers to improve meaningful internet connectivity in these communities.

-Our goal in this North End community project is to dissect available data on internet connectivity and access to determine how much meaningful internet data is available to the residents and businesses in this community from the R2W area of the North End community of Winnipeg.
+Our goal in this North End Connect project is to dissect available data on internet connectivity and access to determine how much meaningful internet data is available to the residents and businesses in this community from the R2W area of the North End community of Winnipeg.

 In order to achieve our goal, we will explore the dataset to identify how much meaningful connectivity is available in the North End Community, specifically the R2W area, by how much meaningful connectivity has grown or declined, and draw insight from the data to draw up recommendations for relevant stakeholders.

 # Background

-The Alliance for Affordable Internet (A4AI) has developed “Meaningful Connectivity” as a new global standard that measures not only if someone has accessed the internet, but the quality of connection they have (ref).
+The Alliance for Affordable Internet (A4AI) has developed “Meaningful Connectivity” as a new global standard that measures not only if someone has accessed the internet, but the quality of connection they have (https://a4ai.org/meaningful-connectivity-a-new-standard-to-measure-internet-access/#:~:text=That's%20why%20the%20Alliance%20for,quality%20of%20connection%20they%20have.).

 The quality of connection an internet user has depends on many factors such as having the right speed.
 Right speed refers to downloads speeds sufficient enough to allow access to multimedia and other applications that make up the full internet experience.
+The CRTC currently deems that standard to be 50 Megabytes per second (MBps) download, 10 MBps upload, Jitter smaller or equal to 5 milliseconds, Latency smaller than or equal to 50 milliseconds, and packet loss smaller than or equal to 0.25%.

 A second factor on which meaningful Internet connection is dependent is the use of an adequate device.
 Internet connection can be accomplished via different kinds of devices.
 Through the use of an adequate device, users can produce and consume content online.
 Adequate connection can be accomplished via mobile internet access or via more robust connections via Computers which may be a desktop or a Laptop.

-The level of meaningful connectivity in low income communities such as the R2W area of the North End community is unknown.
+The level of meaningful connectivity in low income communities such as the R2W area of the North End community is currently unknown.
 In this study, we hope to explore if there is meaningful connectivity in the North End  community, if this has grown or declined over time, how the measures of meaningful connectivity in the R2W area are influenced by other factors among others.

 This work is a portion of a larger research project looking at internet connectivity in low-income urban populations.
 The North End of Winnipeg (specifically the R2W postal code prefix) is one of those areas.
+Additional information regarding the Community Network project can be found at: northendconnect.ca

 # Terminology: